 Mitigating Damage to Credit After Filing for Bankruptcy

 With the nation’s economy lingering in the doldrums, more people view bankruptcy as the only option to resolve the difficult economic situations in which they find themselves.
-In New Jersey alone, 40,369 people filed bankruptcy in 2010, making the state ninth in per capita increases in bankruptcy filings for the year.
-Making the decision to file bankruptcy is a big step, since the effects of filing bankruptcy reverberate for years after the debtor receives his or her discharge in bankruptcy.
+Making the decision to file bankruptcy is a big step since the effects of filing bankruptcy reverberate for years after the debtor receives his or her discharge in bankruptcy.
 However, by taking proper steps after bankruptcy, filers can lessen the damage to their credit score.

 How Bankruptcy Impacts Credit Score